OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/juju-charms-nested-kubernetes.rst

    * - Release
      - Description
    * - 2011
-     - Tungsten Fabric Release 2011 and later support provisioning of a Kubernetes cluster inside an OpenStack cluster.
-Tungsten Fabric offers a nested control and data plane where a single TF control plane and a single network stack can manage and service both the OpenStack and Kubernetes clusters.
+     - OpenSDN Release 2011 and later support provisioning of a Kubernetes cluster inside an OpenStack cluster.
+OpenSDN offers a nested control and data plane where a single OpenSDN control plane and a single network stack can manage and service both the OpenStack and Kubernetes clusters.